AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

          Attach_Handler => SIGHUP;
        ...

-- Priority of the PO should be in System.Interrupt_Priority
+- Priority of the PO should be in :ada:`System.Interrupt_Priority`

-    - default is OK – in the range of System.Interrupt_Priority
+    - default is OK – in the range of :ada:`System.Interrupt_Priority`

-    - checked by proof (default or value of Priority or Interrupt_Priority)
+    - checked by proof (default or value of :ada:`Priority` or :ada:`Interrupt_Priority`)

 Other Communications Between Tasks in SPARK